 The Issuer may raise additional funds through the issue of other securities or other means.
 There is no restriction, contractual or otherwise, on the amount of securities or other liabilities which the Issuer may issue or incur and which rank senior to, or pari passu with, the Bonds.
 The issue of any such securities or the incurrence of any such other liabilities may reduce the amount (if any) recoverable by Holders on a winding-up of the Issuer.
-The issue of any such securities or the incurrence of any such other liabilities may reduce the Bonds and/or the ability of Bondholders to sell their Bonds.
+The issue of any such securities or the incurrence of any such other liabilities might also have an adverse impact on the trading price of the Bonds and/or the ability of Bondholders to sell their Bonds.